avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 mutations, and they are now distinguishable at the genetic level, so that we consider them different **lineages** (Figure 5).

 .. figure:: ClonalSpecies.png
-  :width: 350
+  :width: 250

   Figure 5.
 The population structure of a bacterial species can contain genetically distinguishable lineages.
-Five different lineages are represented by the circles of five different colours (blue, orange, green, pink, red).
+Five different lineages are represented by the blue, orange, green, pink, and red circles.

 The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.
 The bacteria belonging to one particular *V. cholerae* lineage are all relatively **clonal** (highly similar at the genetic level);